1. Where do I send my application?

 To be counted towards the major, courses transferred to NEIU must be accepted by your major department.
 Specific majors and programs may have limits as to age of the credit as well as the number of transfer credits accepted.
-It is important to review the transfer polices of your major in the Academic Catalog.
+It is important to review the transfer polices of your major.
 The following are general policies for each of NEIU’s Colleges:

 College of Arts and Sciences:

 College of Arts & Sciences students must complete a minimum of 15 credit hours in courses at the 200 and/or 300 level in their major and a minimum of 9 credit hours in their minor.

 The maximum number of transfer credits that may be applied toward a College of Business and Management major program is 24 credit hours, and the maximum number of transfer credits that may be applied toward a minor is 9 credit hours.
 Business courses which are six years old or more are generally not applicable toward a Business and Management major.